top1944/duckuments/docs/atoms_80_fall2017_info/26_TAs_guide.md

 ### Learn about Duckietown

-Read about Duckietown's history.
+Read about Duckietown's history; watch the Duckumentary.

 See: [](#part:duckietown-project)

-Watch the Duckumentary.

-TODO: add link to Duckumentary.

 ### Online accounts

-Sign up on our online accounts.
-These include:
+You have to set up:

-- Personal Github account
+- A personal Github account
-- Being part of the Duckietown Github organization, and the TA team.
-- Twist
+- A Twist account
-- Slack
+- A Slack account
-- Google Drive
+- A Google Docs account (Gmail address)

-To do this: send an email to Kirsten Bowser, with your GMail address.
-She will sign you up and send further instructions.
+Send an email to Kirsten Bowser (akbowser@gmail.com), with your GMail address and your Github account.
+She will give you further instructions.

-Point of Contact: Kirsten Bowser
+Point of Contact: Kirsten Bowser (akbowser@gmail.com)

 ### Install Ubuntu